Administrative Suspensions in Blood Cases

 Florida Statute Section 316.1932 Prerequisites

-If someone has the roof of their mouth missing, a tracheotomy or any impairment that would allow air to escape from their nose or mouth while attempting to take a breath test.
+Second, a breath test would not be practical if someone has the roof of their mouth missing, a tracheotomy or any impairment that would allow air to escape from their nose or mouth while attempting to take a breath test.

 Administrative Suspensions for Blood Test Refusals

 The requirements for a blood test refusal under 316.1932(1)(C) include the following pre-conditions: